 Build Your Financial Foundation

-Budgeting for medical residents should include working on your financial foundation, says Brian Walsh, CFP, senior manager, financial planning for SoFi.
+Budgeting for medical residents should include working on your financial foundation, says Brian Walsh, Certified Financial Planner®, Head of Advice and Planning for SoFi.
 “These foundational pieces are so critical to establish,” Walsh says.
 “Then, once you get that big paycheck, it will be much easier to sock away 25% or more of your income toward retirement.”

 Here are a few steps he recommends:

 • Pay off “bad debt.”
-Walsh defines “bad debt” as anything that accelerates consumption and comes with a high interest rate (such as credit cards).
+Walsh defines “bad debt” as anything that accelerates consumption and carries a high interest rate (such as credit cards).

 • Build up an emergency fund.
-This stash of cash should cover three to six months’ worth of your total living expenses and be placed in an easy-to-access place, like money market funds, short-term bonds, CDs or a high-yield savings account.
+This stash of cash should cover three to six months’ worth of your total living expenses and be placed in an easy-to-access place, such as money market funds, short-term bonds, a certificate of deposit, or a high-yield savings account.

 • Protect your income.
 There are two types of protection you may want to consider.
 Disability insurance covers a portion of your income in the event you’re unable to work due to an injury or illness.
 Monthly premium amounts vary, but generally, the younger and healthier you are, the less expensive the policy.
 You may also want to consider purchasing a life insurance policy if other people depend on your income.